About scope for schools

 2. The boundary of the internal network

-If you are a Multi-Academy Trust (MAT) and all the schools within your trust are linked on the same network, you will have to apply for one certification to cover the whole MAT.
-If, however, your schools are on different, separate, networks, it may be better to apply for Cyber Essential certification as separate schools.
+If you are a Multi Academy Trust (MAT) and your schools are on different, separate networks, it may be better to apply for Cyber Essential certification as separate schools.

 If some parts of your network are excluded from the scope, they need to be technically separated.
-This can be achieved by technical measure such as firewall rules or VLAN segregation, which blocks access to the included parts of the network in order to segregate and protect them from the out of scope parts.
+This can be achieved by creating a subset using a *VLAN or firewall, which blocks access to the included parts of the network in order to segregate and protect it from any vulnerabilities within the network that is out of scope.

 This process can sometimes get complicated, and you may need help from a networking expert.
-If you exclude part of your network, you will not be eligible for the free insurance.
+If you exclude part of your network, you will not be eligible for the included insurance.

 3. The physical location of the school or academy